 The Ministry of Children & Family Development offers a wide range of programs and services to children, youth, parents, families, people with special needs, and those fighting addictions.
-Services are contracted out to community agencies and delivered directly by the following teams:

 United Way has been helping people in the Lower Mainland for more than 80 years.
 Working with over 150 community partners, we fund over 300 programs each year to create a better future for children, families and seniors.

-In addition to food distribution, in partnership with Abbotsford Community Services and other amazing people, AFB offers our guests free dental care at our on-site clinic, kids’ soccer camps, seasonal fresh produce, special Christmas Hampers, and other exciting programs.
+In addition to food distribution, in partnership with Archway Community Services and other amazing people, AFB offers our guests free dental care at our on-site clinic, kids’ soccer camps, seasonal fresh produce, special Christmas Hampers, and other exciting programs.

 The Salvation Army is an international Christian organization that began its work in Canada in 1882 and has become the largest non-governmental direct provider of social services in the country.
 The Salvation Army gives hope and support to vulnerable people in 400 communities across Canada and 117 countries around the world.

 The Cerebral Palsy Association of BC is committed to making a Life Without Limits for people with cerebral palsy and other disabilities.
 We are a UCP affiliate, member of the United Cerebral Palsy organization.